ssmirr/appdev-chapters/getting-strings-from-users.md

 We can make our programs much more interesting if we allow the users of the program to interact with them by supplying input.
 We can do this with the `gets` method (pronounced "get S", short for "get string"), which will pause the program and wait for the user to type something in the terminal and press <kbd>return</kbd>.
 The return value of the `gets` method will be a `String` containing what the user typed, which we can store in a variable and then process further like any other `String`.

 For example, rather than saying "Hello, world!", let's have the computer say hello to the user by name instead.
-When you run this program, it will pause after saying `"What's your name?"` and you will have to type something in and press <kbd>return</kbd>.
-Click on the terminal to put focus there, and then you'll be able to type into it:
+When you run this program, it will pause after saying `"What's your name?"` and you will have to type something in and press <kbd>return</kbd>. **Click on the terminal to put focus there**, and then you'll be able to type into it:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/Hello-gets?lite=true"></iframe>

 Great!
 Our first user input.
-You'll notice a couple of things, however.
+However, you'll notice a couple of things.
 First of all, there's a `\n` sneaking into the input. `\n` represents a newline character, and it's in there because of the <kbd>return</kbd> that is pressed to submit the input.

 ## puts